Texas Scope of Practice

 - Prescribe oral medications such as antibiotics, steroids, antifungals, and schedule III, IV, and V controlled substances.

-- Diagnose and treat glaucoma with topical drugs
+- Diagnose and treat glaucoma with topical drugs but only after consulting an ophthalmologist within 30 days of initial diagnosis

 - Co-manage post-op care